 In Seed and Emergence, our primary goal is to instill a passion for learning, build bridges between areas of study, and facilitate an educational experience that is tailored to fit the growth, achievement, and wellness of our students.
-Our Lab school partnership with local universities further promotes student-driven learning by supporting both programs with additional supportive educators, professional development, and an opportunity to practice cutting-edge research-based best practices.
+Our Lab school partnership with the University of Washington Tacoma further promotes student-driven learning by supporting both programs with additional supportive educators, professional development, and an opportunity to practice cutting-edge research-based best practices.

 Seed (Grades 3-5)

 Students in Seed classrooms experience learning through an inquiry-based instructional model.
 The learning cycle begins by posing questions, problems, or scenarios that are relevant and interesting to students.
 Students then engage, explore, and make choices to demonstrate, share, and reflect on their learning.